“Do your parents know you’re Ramones?”

 The fact that the shaggy-haired, leather-jacketed mooks have all the screen charisma of walking possums seems beside the point.
 P.J.
 Soles doesn’t moon over Joey Ramone because he’s a dreamboat but because he creates the greatest music of her rock-powered world.
 And because it’s weirdly hilarious watching her go all swoony while staring into his greaser-thug mug.
 The generational combat turned into destructive triumph is pure fantasy, another part of the whimsy and absurdist gags (watch out for exploding mice) and non-stop playlist of great rock (the soundtrack also includes Chuck Berry, Nick Lowe, Alice Cooper, Devo, The MC5, Fleetwood Mac, Brownsville Station’s “Smoking in the Boy’s Room” and more) thrown into a cheap exploitation blast packed with inspiration, creative ambition and a love of moviemaking and rock and roll.
 “Things sure have changed since we got kicked outta high school.”

+Available on Blu-ray and DVD special editions from Shout!
+Factory.
 It was first given the special edition treatment back in the laserdisc days, with commentary by director Allan Arkush, writer Richard Whitley, and producer Michael Finnel and a substantial audio-only clip from the Ramones concert staged for the production (including numbers not included in the film) and was an early release from Roger Corman’s New Concorde DVD line (with all those supplements intact).
 A few years later, Corman sold the library to Disney, which turned around with a new DVD release, adding a second commentary track (by Corman and co-star Dey Young) and a retrospective documentary.

 Shout!
 Factory carries over all of the supplements for their Blu-ray and DVD releases, and adds in a few more, including a lively new commentary track by director Allan Arkush swapping memories and production stories with stars P.J.
 Soles and Clint Howard and another commentary by screenwriters Richard Whitley and Russ Dvonch, an 11-minute interview with Arkush with even more enthusiastic remembrances (“So much of it was based on me and what happened to me in high school.”) and a new featurette with stars P.J.
 Soles, Dey Young and Vincent Van Patten returning to the high school location to swap stories and memories.